What you need to know about gifting money in the UK

 In the UK, gifting money to your loved ones is pretty easy, but it’s important to bear in mind that some gifts might be taxed by the government.
 On this page, you’ll learn everything you need to know about gift tax, including your gift allowance and gifting exclusions.

 - Gift tax is a type of government tax paid by someone who gives away something worth over £3,000, such as money or property

 - Gift tax prevents UK citizens from avoiding inheritance tax by giving away their money or possessions before they die

 - Every UK citizen is entitled to an annual gift allowance of up to £3,000

-- Gifts you gave up to seven years before you pass away are exempt from gift tax
+- A gift you give someone more than seven years before you die is exempt from inheritance tax

 Table of Contents